patternfly/patternfly-elements/README.md

-# lerna-test
+# RHElements

-This is a test to see if we like [lerna][lerna] for managing RHElements packages instead of submodules.
+These are all the RHElements.

 ## Quick-start